ska-sa/katgpucbf/doc/xbgpu.theory.rst

   1. Receive data from the network and assemble it into a chunk.
 This chunk is then transferred to the GPU.
-This receiver has been implemented using SPEAD2 in C++ and bound into python.
+This receiver has been implemented using SPEAD2 in C++ and bound into Python.
 See the "SPEAD2 Network Side Software" section below for more information.
   2. Reorder the chunk so that it is in a format that is ready for correlation.
      This reorder is implemented in the